Skip to main content

 LAY PERSON FLAT do NOT allow them to stand or walkIf unconscious or pregnant place in recovery position, on left side if pregnantIf breathing is difficult allow them to sit with legs outstretchedHold young children flat not uprightDo NOT allow the person to stand or walk

-2 GIVE ADRENALINE INJECTOR
+2 GIVE ADRENALINE DEVICE

 3 Phone ambulance - 000 (AU) or 111 (NZ)